-As new teeth erupt, examine them every two weeks for lines and discoloration caused by decay.
-Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes his teeth after feeding or eating.
-We recommend brushing at least twice each day for optimal oral hygiene: after breakfast (optionally after lunch and dinner) and before bedtime.
-Brushing can be fun, and your child should brush as soon as the first tooth arrives.
-When a baby's tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
-We suggest reviewing proper tooth-brushing procedures with your child.
+As your child's teeth erupt, be sure to examine them every two weeks, looking for lines and discoloration that may be caused by decay.
+Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes after feeding or eating.
+We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.

-Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time for your child to start flossing.
+Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
 If you notice signs of decay, contact your dentist immediately.

-Preventing Tooth Decay
+Preventing Tooth Decay with Regular Checkups

-Your child should visit the dentist every 6 months for regular dental cleanings and checkups.
+Your child should visit the dentist every six months for regular dental cleanings and checkups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth their strongest.
 Tooth sealants are also recommended because they "seal" the deep grooves in your child's teeth, preventing decay from forming in these hard-to-reach areas.
-Sealants last for many years and must be monitored at your child's regular checkups.
+Sealants last for many years and will be monitored at your child's regular checkups.